 When does a Bankruptcy Cramdown on a NYC Taxi Medallion NOT Work?

-Let’s pretend that a taxi medallion is only worth $150,000 under current market conditions.
+Let’s pretend that a taxi medallion is only worth $79,000 under current market conditions.
 However, the loan owed on the Medallion is $750,000.
-This means the secured value is $150,000 and the unsecured amount of the loan is $600,000 for a total of $750,000.
+This means the secured value is $79,000 and the unsecured amount of the loan is $671,000 for a total of $750,000.
 In this situation, a chapter 13 bankruptcy would not work.
 The unsecured debt is too high.
+So a chapter 11 small business subchapter v bankruptcy could be used instead.

 To qualify for a chapter 13 bankruptcy unsecured debt has to be less than $394,725 and secured debt less than $1,184,200.
-In this case the most the loan on the medallion can be is $394,725 + $1500,000 = $544,725.
+In this case the most the loan on the medallion can be is $394,725 + $1500,000 = $544,725 for a chapter 13, but a chapter 11 does not have debt limits.
 If you also have credit card debt and medical debt, then this would wrap into the total amount of debt owed.
 You may need to file a chapter 7 bankruptcy to get all of your unsecured debt discharged prior to filing a chapter 13.
 This is jokingly called a chapter 20 bankruptcy a chapter 7 bankruptcy plus a chapter 13 bankruptcy.

 Cramming down a secured creditor in a Chapter 13 Bankruptcy is detailed by 11 U.S. Code § 1325 – Confirmation of plan.